saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium/virtual-devices.md

 ## Upload Your App to Emulators and Simulators

 1. To begin, you'll need to upload your app to a publicly available source.
 Accepted file types are *.zip iOS package files for simulators and *.apk Android package files for emulators.
-There are three ways you can upload your app for automated testing:
+There are two ways you can upload your app for automated testing:

-   * Sauce App Storage
+   * Sauce Labs App Storage
    * Install from a Remote Location
-   * Legacy (TestObject) Sauce Storage

-  For step-by-step instructions on uploading your app, see [Application Storage](mobile-apps/app-storage.md).
+  For step-by-step instructions on uploading your app, see [App Storage](mobile-apps/app-storage.md).

 ## Set Your Test Credentials